 The Holiday Park currently supports a range of high-quality cabin accommodation.
 Where necessary and consistent with current market expectations, older cabins will be refurbished or replaced.
 Additional cabins will be introduced in identified sections of the Park.
 Tourist van sites with ensuite facilities are now a sought-after option for many guests.
-In addition, the Park provides sites suitable for short-term tented lodging and serviced safari tents.
-Accommodation sites which currently contain holiday van accommodation may be better suited to tourist van sites or cabins.
+In addition, the Park provides sites suitable for short-term tented lodging.
+Accommodation sites which currently contain holiday van accommodation will become available for drive-on tourist uses or cabins once vacated.
+In some circumstances, the conversion of former holiday van sites to tented lodging may be a suitable short-term opportunity to generate revenue until it is deemed appropriate for the installation of other permanent lettable accommodation in these locations.